 The Project Coordinator has to list all partners of the consortium.
 After having entered the required information, each partner will receive a confirmation email and will be able to edit his/her administrative and financial data.

-Annex 1: Timeline for the call in Section 2
+Annex 1: Timeline for PRIMA-2022 Calls, Section 1